BananaAccounting/Universal/extensions/bank_synchronisation/doc/userDoc.md

 ### Transactions details Tab

-This tab shows,grouped by account, the data for all the transactions that need to be reconciled with the accounting.
-You have the option to exclude specific transactions or all transactions related to a certain account by using the appropriate checkboxes, these excluded transactions will then be proposed to you again the next time you display the dialog.
+Shows,grouped by account, the data for all the transactions that need to be reconciled with the accounting.
+You have the option to exclude specific transactions or all transactions related to a certain account by using the checkboxes, these excluded transactions will then be proposed to you again the next time you display the dialog.

 For the reconciliation process, you can choose to consider only incoming transactions after a certain date.
 This is useful when you are sure that all the transactions in the "Transactions" table are checked and correct, and you only want to consider those after this date.
 This can be particularly helpful when the transactions in the accounting do not have an ID (External Reference column), which is the primary value used to determine whether a transaction exists or not.
 By setting the filter date to the date of the last transaction in the accounting, the program will ignore all transactions with the same or older date.